Thursday, September 30, 2010

 Tuesday, September 14, 2010

 Back then please recall, Quentin Tarantino was under the legal drinking age, and the Times Square grindhouse era was only beginning to die.
-I was 16 and my few grindhouse experiences had been traumatic: boredom trumped good sense and we NJ teenagers would take the train to Times Square the way farmers used to go to freak shows, to soak up the depravity from behind the protective barrier of our teenage alienation.
-All I remember is the awful stench of this one sleazy storefront second floor dive showing RUBY: a mix of really cheap weed, freebase coke, cigars, sweat, sex, dirt, urine and god knows what else.
+I was 16 and my few grindhouse experiences had been traumatic: boredom trumped good sense and we NJ teenagers would take the train to Times Square the way farmers used to go to freak shows, to soak up the depravity from behind the protective barrier of our teenage alienation and sense of suburban invulnerability.
+All I remember is the awful stench of this one, the Roxy, showing films in at least three different shoebox size second floor holes, we came in at the end RUBY and left 1/3 into some Jackie Chan thing -- all on projector video: a mix of really cheap weed, freebase coke, urinal cigars, homelessness, unclean sex, and god knows what else in the air.
 I can still smell it after 25 years.

-But my morbid acuteness of the olfactory senses didn't stop me from reading about it all, soaking up the seediness from the safety of my beige wall papered tract home bedroom, and no one was better at conveying the lurid trashy glory of the unseen cinema than Michael Weldon.
-Psychotronic became my big brother, my bible, my source book, my security blanket.
+But my morbid acuteness of the olfactory senses didn't stop me from relishing the experience, and continuing to soak up the seediness from the safety of my beige wall papered tract home bedroom, and no one was better at conveying the lurid trashy glory of the unseen cinema than Michael Weldon.
+Psychotronic became my bible, my source book, my security blanket.
 I still have my original copy--bought with money begged from mom--and the page edges are black with my endless thumbing.

-In 1998 I got one of my first steady freelance film criticism jobs, working on search engine entries by director for a vast film canon project, condensing all these films into 200-250 word capsule reviews, up to 20 a week.
+In 1998 I got one of my first steady freelance film criticism jobs, working on search engine entries for a vast director canon project, condensing all these classic films (given out by director) into 200-250 word capsule reviews, up to 20 a week.
 Some--like D.W.
 Griffith and Edmund Goulding--had over 30 or 40 films to cover; they taught me a lot about film history.
-Others, like Roger Corman, Jess Franco, and Edgar Ulmer had even more titles and taught me how to make art out of leftover sets and reel ends.
+Others, like Roger Corman, Jess Franco, and Edgar Ulmer had even more titles and taught me how to bullshit.
 Who would have imagined that my endless obsessing over Michael Weldon's tight-lipped style in Pyschotronic would come in so handy?
 His deadpan stressing of random details and gift for collapsing mountains of impressions and factoids into one smooth, hilarious, joke-free punchline was my boilerplate.
 I had absorbed some of his style, like the blob!

 What makes that pair of sentences such sublime poetry?
 Note the inclusion of Goebbel's middle name or the way Omar's whole groovy hipster shtick is collapsed into a three adjectives.
-And you could trust Weldon to understate, so if he says "the film's other stand-out" that means both Kolsek and Tudor is better than the rest of the cast, but since it's Weldon you know it means more than that, Omar is AWESOME!
+And you could trust Weldon to understate, so if he says "the film's other stand-out" that means Kolsek and Tudor are better than the rest of the cast, but since it's Weldon you know it means more than that, Omar is AWESOME, and the rest of the cast isn't bad.

 Then there's his quiet meta-statements, made all the more powerful by their rarity, as in his capsule for I WAS A TEENAGE WEREWOLF: